At-Home Testosterone Tests — How to Make and Understand the Results

 2. Prepare for Your Test: Avoid eating, drinking, or brushing teeth for 30 minutes before testing, as this can alter results.
 Some kits recommend gently rubbing the testing area to stimulate blood flow beforehand.

-3. Collect Your Sample: For blood testing, prick your finger tip and let a droplet of blood fall onto the collection card.
-For saliva, spit into a collection tube until you reach the fill line.
+3. Collect Your Sample: For blood testing, prick your fingertip and let a droplet of blood fall onto the collection card.
+Regarding saliva, spin the PCR tube and transfer saliva spit into a collection tube until it is filled.

 4. Send to the Lab: Place your sample card in the return mailer and drop in the mailbox.
 Avoid touching collection areas after sampling.